-- 1 Appendix A: Stakeholder Participation During the Assessment Process summarises the steps in this - 2 guidance where stakeholder participation is recommended along with specific references to relevant - 3 guidance in the ICAT Stakeholder Participation Guidance. - 4 Planning technical review (if relevant) - 5 Before beginning the assessment process, consider whether technical review of the assessment report - 6 will be pursued.
-The technical review process emphasises learning and continual improvement and can - 7 help identify areas for improving future impact assessments.
-Technical review can also provide - 8 confidence that the impacts of policies have been estimated and reported according to ICAT key - 9 recommendations.
-Refer to the ICAT Technical Review Guidance for more information on the technical - 10 review process.
+4.2.6 Planning technical review (if relevant)

+Before beginning the assessment process, consider whether technical review of the assessment report will be pursued.
+The technical review process emphasises learning and continual improvement and can help identify areas for improving future impact assessments.
+Technical review can also provide confidence that the impacts of policies have been estimated and reported according to ICAT key recommendations.
+Refer to the ICAT Technical Review Guidance for more information on the technical review process.

-11 4.2 Assessment principles
+4.3 Assessment principles

-- 12 Generally accepted principles are intended to underpin and guide the impact assessment process, - especially where the guidance provides flexibility.
-It is a key recommendation to base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy, as follows: - Relevance: Ensure the assessment appropriately reflects the GHG impacts of the policy and serves the decision-making needs of users and stakeholders, both internal and external to the reporting entity.
+Assessment principles are intended to underpin and guide the impact assessment process, especially where the guidance provides flexibility.
+It is a key recommendation to base the assessment on the principles of relevance, completeness, consistency, transparency and accuracy, as follows:7

+- Relevance: Ensure the assessment appropriately reflects the GHG impacts of the policy and serves the decision-making needs of users and stakeholders, both internal and external to the reporting entity.
 Applying the principle of relevance depends on the objectives of the assessment, broader policy objectives, national circumstances and stakeholder priorities. - Completeness: Include all significant impacts in the GHG assessment boundary, including both positive and negative impacts.
 Disclose and justify any specific exclusions. - Consistency: Use consistent assessment approaches, data collection methods and calculation methods to allow for meaningful performance tracking over time.
-Transparently document any changes to the data sources, GHG assessment boundary, methods, or any other relevant factors in the time series. - Transparency: Provide clear and complete information for internal and external reviewers to assess the credibility and reliability of the results.
+Document any changes to the data sources, GHG assessment boundary, methods, or any other relevant factors in the time series. - Transparency: Provide clear and complete information for stakeholders to assess the credibility and reliability of the results.
 Disclose and document all relevant methods, data sources, calculations, assumptions and uncertainties.
 Disclose the processes, procedures and limitations of the assessment in a clear, factual, neutral, and understandable manner with clear documentation.
-The information should be sufficient to enable a party external to the assessment process to derive the same results if provided with the same source data. - 31 • Accuracy: Ensure that the estimated impacts are systematically neither over nor under actual 32 values, as far as can be judged, and that uncertainties are reduced as far as practicable.
-Achieve 33 sufficient accuracy to enable users and stakeholders to make appropriate and informed decisions 34 with reasonable confidence as to the integrity of the reported information.
-If accurate data for a 35 given impact category is not currently available, users should strive to improve accuracy over 36 time as better data becomes available.
-Accuracy should be pursued as far as possible, but once 37 uncertainty can no longer be practically reduced, conservative estimates should be used.
-Box 4.1 provides guidance on conservativeness.
-38
+The information should be sufficient to enable a party external to the assessment process to derive the same results if provided with the same source data.
+Chapter 11 provides a list of recommended information to report to ensure transparency.